 Melissa says

-I’m so glad you enjoyed this recipe, Leigh!
+So glad to hear you enjoyed the recipe, Polly!
 Thank you so much for leaving a review!

 Melissa says